-The Working Group was established in 1995 at a time when the first commercial transgenic crops were being considered for regulatory approval in a number of OECD member countries.
+The Working Group on Harmonisation of Regulatory Oversight in Biotechnology was established in 19951 at a time when the first commercial transgenic crops were being considered for regulatory approval in a number of OECD countries.
 From the beginning, one of the group's primary goals was to promote international regulatory harmonisation in biotechnology among members.
 Regulatory harmonisation is the attempt to ensure that the information used in risk/safety assessments, as well as the methods used to collect such information, is as similar as possible.
-It could lead to countries recognising or even accepting information from one another's' assessments.
+This should lead to countries recognising or even accepting information from one anothers' assessments.
 The benefits of harmonisation are clear.
 It increases mutual understanding among countries, which avoids duplication, saves on scarce resources and increases the efficiency of the risk/safety assessment process.
 This, in turn, improves safety while reducing unnecessary barriers to trade (OECD, 2000).